 Before You Start

-• Please note that this recipe requires a cooling time of approximately 1 hour and an optional chilling time of 1–2 hours.
+• Please note that this recipe requires a cooling time of approximately 1–2 hours and a chilling time of at least 4–6 hours (or overnight) after baking to achieve the perfect creamy yet light texture and balanced flavor.
 I encourage you to read the blog post for more detailed information that I shared about this recipe.

 To Prepare the Cake Pan